albar965/littlenavmap-manual/src/en/WEATHER.rst

 Flight Simulator
 ^^^^^^^^^^^^^^^^

-Weather information from a flight simulator or the X-Plane files falls in one of three categories, depending on the selected airport:
+Weather information from a flight simulator or the X-Plane weather files falls in one of three categories, depending on the selected airport:

 -  ``Station``: The airport has a weather station.
 This is the most